Avoiding an IRS Audit

 Be certain that all of your 1099 income is reported.
-This is a major cause of IRS notices and ranks as a top reason for audit that we see in our Dallas tax attorney practice.
+This is a major cause of IRS notices and ranks as a top reason for an audit that we see in our Dallas tax attorney practice.

 Always maintain a mileage log and keep your receipts of travel expenses.
 Part IV of Schedule C Line 47 asks if you have evidence to support your business expenses on your car.
 It follows this with a question asking if your evidence is in writing.
 To answer “no” is an invitation to an audit.

 Do not automatically amend your previous returns at the sight of an error or lure of a refund.
-Do a cost benefit analysis before filing an amended return, as a 1040X may cause your original return to be pulled for closer scrutiny.
+Do a cost-benefit analysis before filing an amended return, as a 1040X may cause your original return to be pulled for closer scrutiny.

-While no return is completely audit proof, following these steps may help reduce your odds.
+While no return is completely audit-proof, following these steps may help reduce your odds.
 In the event you are chosen for an IRS audit, do not panic.
 Call a Tyler tax attorney immediately to represent you before the IRS during and after the audit process.